 Testing 1, 2, 3.
 Testing 1, 2, 3.

-In these exciting, highly interactive majors, you’ll explore how our everyday forms of communication create meaning and shape our perspective of the world.
+In these two exciting, highly interactive majors, you’ll explore how our everyday forms of communication create meaning and shape our perspective of the world.
 The majors are unique within Canada for our experience-based study of verbal, non-verbal, visual, and digital communication practices.

 Over the course of your degree, you’ll hone your written and oral communication skills while developing expertise in teamwork, research, visual and digital literacy, and critical analysis — just the kind of skills that employers are hungry for.
 Choosing the co-op version will provide insights into possible careers and paid work experience along the way.